aptech/docs/docs/CR-datacreatecomplex.rst

     r = writer(fh, x);
     ret = close(fh);

-This example creates a complex double precision data file called ``myfilecplx.dat``, which is placed in the current directory.
+This example creates a complex double precision data file called :file:`myfilecplx.dat`, which is placed in the current directory.
 The file contains 2 columns with 1000 observations (rows), and the columns are given the names ``random1`` and ``random2``.